 If you were to say that the field of dentistry rose out of the need to replace missing teeth, many dentists would probably agree with you.
-It’s obvious, though, that the strategies used in the field of dentistry of today are far removed from the thousand-year-old, hand-carved wooden dentures of the ancient past.
-Nowadays, if you want to replace a missing tooth in North Bend and Coos Bay, you have tons of options, perhaps the greatest of which is the dental implant.
+It’s obvious, though, that the strategies used in the field of dentistry of today are far removed from the thousand-year-old, hand-carved dentures of the ancient past.
+Nowadays, if you want to replace a missing tooth, you have tons of options, perhaps the greatest of which is the dental implant.
 At Above Dental, we offer dental implant services for patients in North Bend and Coos Bay area.
 No tooth replacement is as good as a natural tooth, but dental implants are the closest option.

 What are dental implants?